-I know that last one sounds weird, but I left my real rings in our safe deposit box at our bank before we left.
-I just didn’t want to take the chance of losing them or having them stolen.
+That last one sounds weird, but I left my real rings in our safe deposit box at our bank before we left.
+Just didn’t want to take the chance of losing them or having them stolen.
 I figured if I took every precaution possible, it would lead to a safer and happier trip, should we encounter theft.

 Airlines offer ear pugs and eye masks for overseas flights, but I like a particular kind of ear plugs, so I tossed some of those in as well.

 Of course, for air travel, you need to stay hydrated.
 You can purchase water after you pass through security, and you should definitely drink lots of it before and during travel.
 I also like to make sure I have lip balm and hand cream to fight off dryness.
 Also handy is pain reliever for headaches and motion sickness pills, if you’re prone to that.
 You will want to pack some gum or mints, too.